qcjx96/qcjx96.github.io/_posts/2025-03-24-US-CA-Trade.md

 ## Canada's Trade Sectors

 Here is a by-sector breakdown.
 I will say more about these later.
-I also plan to update this post with figures breaking down trade by provinces.
+I plan to update this post with figures breaking down trade by provinces also.

 __Imports by Sector (2024)__
 ![Figure](https://github.com/JackQCXie/CAtrade/blob/master/figures/03-sector-imports.png?raw=true){:.light}